 The Starland District, located within the borders of the Thomas Square Streetcar Historic District, is one of Savannah’s most fashionable emerging neighborhoods.
-Oriented toward the arts and a local, responsible-consumerism ethic, it is home to a growing cluster of alternative and independent stores, cafés and entertainment venues.
+Oriented toward the arts and a local, responsible-consumerism ethic, it is home to a growing cluster of alternative and independent stores, cafés, entertainment venues, and a brewery.

 Starland doesn’t like to define itself, and that extends to its location.
 Although the neighborhood has no established boundaries, it is generally considered to comprise the 35 or so blocks centered around Bull Street north of Victory Drive, bordered by 37th, Barnard and Drayton Streets.

 However, many establishments outside of this core consider themselves to be a part of the Starland District in spirit if not, strictly speaking, by address.
 If you like what Starland has to offer, you will find that many of the streets in the broader, looser neighborhood northwards of 37th along Bull Street and eastwards of Drayton to Price Street provide some more of the same.